What is the difference between CHSP and Home Care Packages?

 Many of us want to stay living in our own home for as long as we can – and often we may just need a bit of support to do so.
 Asking for help doesn’t mean losing your independence; in fact it’s quite the opposite.
 Getting some extra support means you can stay independent in your home for longer and can often lead to a much better life.

 The Home Care Packages (HCP) program is also funded by the Australian Government and provides support to older people with more complex care needs that go beyond what the CHSP can provide.

-As everyone’s care needs are different, there are four levels of packages available and assigned by the Australian Government:
+Everyone’s care needs are different and require a different level of care, so there are different care packages to cater accordingly.
+There are four levels of home care packages available and assigned by the Australian Government:

 - Level 1 – basic care needs

 - Level 2 – low care needs